UoW-CPC/ADTGenerator/compiler/templates/README.md

 - mdt.yml

 ## Usage
-Compiler loads a template and passes it to Jinja2 alogn with a dictionary containing the required metadata
+Compiler loads a template and passes it to Jinja2 alogn with a dictionary containing the required metadata.

 ## Configuration
 Templates folder is configurable and can be moved to a different path.